GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    #   note: |
    #     MULTILINE_NOTE_MARKDOWN

-   # URL for the resource within the API domain.
-This should match the
+   # URL for the resource's standard List method. https://google.aip.dev/132
-   # resource's create URL (excluding any query parameters).
    # Terraform field names enclosed in double curly braces will be replaced
    # with the field values from the resource at runtime.
    base_url: 'projects/{{project}}/locations/{{location}}/resourcenames'
-   # URL for a created resource within the API domain.
-This should match
+   # URL for the resource's standard Get method. https://google.aip.dev/131
-   # the URL for getting a single resource.
    # Terraform field names enclosed in double curly braces will be replaced
    # with the field values from the resource at runtime.
    self_link: 'projects/{{project}}/locations/{{location}}/resourcenames/{{resource_id}}'